Greyhound racing in the United Kingdom: Retirement

 When the greyhounds finish their racing careers they are retired under the GBGB bond scheme (introduced in 2020) which ensures the homing costs are met.
 Owners may keep the dog for breeding or as pets, or they can send them to greyhound adoption groups.
 The Greyhound Board of Great Britain (GBGB) have introduced measures to locate where racing greyhounds reside after they have retired from racing and from 2017 the retirement data has been available to the public.
 Concern among welfare groups is the well-being of some racing greyhounds who are not adopted upon their retirement, and that they may subsequently be put down or sold by their owners, some others are put down because they are not suitable for retirement.
-However the GBGB require all owners to sign a retirement form indicating the retirement plans.
+The GBGB require all owners to sign a retirement form indicating the retirement plans.

 The main greyhound adoption organisation in Britain is the Greyhound Trust (GT).
 The GT is a charity but is partly funded by the British Greyhound Racing Fund (BGRF), who gave funding of £1,400,000 in 2015 and rehomed 4,000 greyhounds in 2016.
 In recent years the racing industry has made significant progress in establishing programmes for the adoption of retired racers.
 Many race tracks have established their own adoption programmes in addition to actively cooperating with private adoption groups throughout the country.

 There are also many independent organisations which find homes for retired Greyhounds.
 Several independent rescue and homing groups receive some funding from the industry but mainly rely on public donations.
 In 2016, 1,500 greyhounds were rehomed by independent groups.
 In 2018, several tracks introduced a scheme whereby every greyhound is found a home by the track, these include Kinsley and Doncaster.
 During 2020 many homing organisations including the Lincolnshire, Suffolk and Portsmouth Greyhound Trusts reported that all retired greyhounds were being homed and that there was a shortage.
 Concerns were raised that if the shortage of retired greyhounds continued it could force some homing organisations to close.